jyutzler/slartime-spec/0.1.1/README.md

 ## 2. Temporal Objects

-Feature objects within a GeoJSON object MAY have a member with the name `chronology` that describes a temporal aspect of the feature.
+Feature objects within a GeoJSON object MAY have a member with the name `when` that describes a temporal aspect of the feature.
-Feature objects with a `chronology` member MUST conform to the requirements in this document.
+Feature objects with a `when` member MUST conform to the requirements in this document.

 ### 2.1.
 Type

-A `chronology` member MUST have a member named `type`.
+A `when` member MUST have a member named `type`.
 This member's value is a string that determines the type of temporal object.
 The value of the `type` member MAY be one of the following strings: